 EMF Shield: Functional Meaning

-The phrase EMF shield is used by some to describe the reported stabilizing effect of structured sound therapy.
+EMF shield is a term used by some to refer to the stabilizing affect that structured sound therapy has been reported to achieve.

 Practical Night Protocol